Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

                       {
                         campaignName:(String): Name of the Campaign being created, targetURL:(String): The url that ad clicker would be sent to,
-                        startDate: The date for the ads to be started in dd/MM/YYYY format, budget:(Number): The budget amount for campaign,
+                        startDate: The date for the ads to be started in DD/MM/YYYY format, budget:(Number): The budget amount for campaign,
                         maxCPC:(Number): This is the price a user is willing to pay for a click on an advert shown, timezone:(Number): The timezone for the advert to be shown, smartContractAddress:(String): The smart contract address of the organization being advertised, chainTargeting:(Array): The blockchain network being targeted,
-                        operatingSystem:(Array): The operating system option wanted by the advertiser for their ads to be shown on.
-Example: ["mobile", "desktop"], deviceType:(Array): The type of devices the advert should be shown to.
+                        operativeSystem:(Array): The operating system option wanted by the advertiser for their ads to be shown on.
+Example: ["mobile", "desktop"], category:(Array): This is the array of category, as specified from the model page, web3Audience:(Array): This is the array of web3Audience as specified by the model page, walletTargeting:(Array): This is the array of wallet Targeting as specified by the model page, browser:(Array): This is the array of browser as specified by the model page, deviceType:(Array): The type of devices the advert should be shown to.
 Example:[ "ios", "android", "window", "linux", "mac_os"]
                       }
   creatives:          (Array): "This is an array that contains creative objects, the creative  objects are the advert images and title used in the campaign, it can contain multiple creative objects":